 New Haven Guide Team

-Janet Stolfi Alfano, MSW currently serves as the Executive Director, The New Haven Diaper Bank, Inc., a non-profit organization that provides diapers to families in need in Greater New Haven, Hartford, Bridgeport and Middlesex County, Connecticut.
+Janet Stolfi Alfano, MSW currently serves as the Executive Director of The Diaper Bank of Connecticut, a non-profit organization that provides diapers to families in need in New Haven, Hartford, Fairfield, Middlesex and Windham Counties in Connecticut.
 Janet started at The Diaper Bank in 2007 as the Operations Manager and has been Executive Director since 2011, when she joined the MOMS Partnership Guide Team.
 She serves on the Board of Directors for the National Diaper Bank Network, serving as its first president.
 She is a member of the New Haven Early Childhood Council and the Steering Committees for the Connecticut Early Childhood Alliance and the Connecticut Alliance for Basic Human Needs.
 She holds a Master’s Degree in Social Work from the University of Connecticut, School of Social Work with a concentration in Policy Practice and a BA in Social Work from Saint Joseph College.

 Alice M. Forrester, PhD, is the Executive Director for Clifford Beers Clinic.
-Ms. Forrester has been at Clifford Beers Clinic for 15 years; she began her tenure there as a Pre-Doctoral Intern in Psychology and became Executive Director five years ago.
+Dr. Forrester has been at Clifford Beers Clinic for 15 years; she began her tenure there as a Pre-Doctoral Intern in Psychology and became Executive Director five years ago.
 She was Project Director for the Clinic’s National Child Traumatic Stress Network’s Level 3 grant from SAMHSA, and founded the Wessel Trauma Center at Clifford Beers in 2005.
-Forrester’s leadership since joining Beers has been to create programming that addressed and reduced the impact of toxic stress in children and their families.
+Dr. Forrester’s leadership since joining Beers has been to create programming that addressed and reduced the impact of toxic stress in children and their families.
 Clifford Beers has integrated a full trauma assessment at intake for all children, parent support and wrap around care for victims of violence, implemented evidenced based practices such as Trauma-Focused Cognitive Behavioral Therapy and has hosted a National Trauma Conference for the last five years - “Healing the Generations.”
-Most recently, Forrester has been the principal lead on a Breakthrough Collaborative to create a “Wellness Center for Chronically Stressed Families” that will provide trauma informed integrated primary and mental health care for the whole family.
-Additionally, Ms. Forrester contributed to the curriculum development used for the metal health group provided to MOMS in the Housing Authority sites, and co-led the initial pilot groups.
-Alice has been a member of the MOMS Partnership since the inception and is an active member of the Guide Team.
+Most recently, Dr. Forrester has been the principal lead on a Breakthrough Collaborative to create a “Wellness Center for Chronically Stressed Families” that will provide trauma informed integrated primary and mental health care for the whole family.
+Additionally, Dr. Forrester contributed to the development of the Stress Management curriculum provided to MOMS in the Housing Authority sites, and co-led the initial pilot groups.
+Alice has been a member of the MOMS Partnership since its inception.

 Kenn Harris, LMin, serves as the Project Director, New Haven Healthy Start, The Community Foundation for Greater New Haven.
 New Haven Healthy Start is a nationally renowned, community-based initiative funded by the U.S. Department of Health and Human Services Health Resources and Services Administration that helps pregnant women and mothers deliver healthy and happy babies.
 Health Start’s primary goal is to reduce the infant mortality and morbidity rate in the city of New Haven, Connecticut.
 Mr. Harris has worked professionally in the maternal and child health field for over 20 years, and is passionate about ameliorating racial and ethnic disparities in health, both locally and nationally.
 He has strived for creative methods of community engagement, empowering the drive and creativity of his community involving both community/grassroots level and academic/medical levels.
 He helped design and implement a New Haven “Adopt-a-Doc” program which paired hospital residents with community health workers.
-He serves as a Guide Team member on the New Haven MOMS Partnership, and chairs the Social Marketing Committee.
+He chairs the Social Marketing Committee of the New Haven MOMS Partnership.

 New Haven MOMS Advisory Committee

-The New Haven MOMS Partnership™ Advisory Committee is a group of stakeholders who are leaders in the institutionalization of gender transformative programs and policies on women's mental health.
+The New Haven MOMS Partnership® Advisory Committee is a group of stakeholders who are leaders in the institutionalization of gender transformative programs and policies on women's mental health.